 City of Temecula - For COVID-19-related inquires not found on this website, click here to contact us.

 If you need first responder assistance - including police or fire, or plan to visit your doctor, urgent care or the hospital emergency room - please call ahead and tell them your symptoms so they can prepare.

-- If you have symptoms that could possibly indicate a medical emergency (chest pain, difficulty breathing, trouble lifting your arms and weakness) please visit your nearest Emergency Room.
+Having a medical emergency unrelated to COVID-19?
+If you have symptoms that could possibly indicate a medical emergency (chest pain, difficulty breathing, trouble lifting your arms and weakness) please visit your nearest Emergency Room (ER).
 Temecula Valley Hospital assures there are safe areas and procedures in place for those having medical emergencies outside of COVID-19.
 If you feel you are having a medical emergency, do not wait to call a first responder or visit the ER.